How to Translate a Phone Call – 4 Main Options

 This is great, especially if you already have a Skype account.
 Naturally, you need credit to use it to make the call (if it’s to a landline), but it doesn’t cost extra.
 However, it is limited to about 10 languages and the translation is done by a deep learning system, so, not a human.
 It’s easy to use and better than nothing!

-There are a few apps out there, like Chatlas, where you can get a real live, real-time professional interpreter to help translate your phone call.
-Some are more expensive than others, and not all apps are created equally, so shop around to find out what best fits your needs.
-It’s best to find an app that offers a wide variety of language pairs that are available to you no matter the time zone of you and the person on the other side of your phone call.
+There are a few apps out there, like Chatlas, where you can get a real-time professional interpreter to help translate your phone calls.
+Some are more expensive than others, and not all apps are created equally, so shop around to find out which app offers the best personal interpreter services to meet your needs.
+Also, look for a wide variety of language pairs that are available to you no matter what is your time zone and the person on the other side of your phone call.

 This is the classic route in terms of a phone call translator – to hire a professional to sit with you or the other party of your call and translate in person.
 There are some pros and cons to this as you can see in this post, but sometimes it just feels good to see the person translating your words in real time.
 This is great for business meetings, if you can afford it.

 Translating a phone call in real time is no longer a dream of the future, it is a modern reality.
 These are the four top ways to get the job done, and each have their own pros and cons lists.
 If it’s personal, maybe one of the first three options are best.
-If it’s professional, definitely go for a mobile app or an in-person translator.
+If it’s professional, definitely go for a mobile app offering phone call language translation services or an in-person translator.